openMindBase/mind_base_manager/README.md

 To start, we have built this:
 ![](images/germany_math_graph.png)
 It shows the graph we have mapped as of March 20th 2023.
 The topic is school mathematics in Germany.
+You can play with this graph using obsidian by downloading the appropriate mind_base/ folder and opening it as a vault in the downloaded app

 ## You find what we do interesting?
 Please leave a **star** on the repository or share it anywhere you want